iqtree/iqtree.github.io/doc/Tutorial.md

     iqtree -sp example.nex -m TESTONLYMERGE -rcluster 10

 to only examine the top 10% partition merging schemes (similar to the `--rcluster-percent 10` option in PartitionFinder).

+Finally, it is recommended to use the [new testing procedure](new-model-selection):

+    iqtree -s example.phy -sp example.nex -m TESTNEWMERGEONLY

+that additionally includes the FreeRate model (`+R`) into the candidate rate heterogeneity types.

 Ultrafast bootstrapping with partition model